-Mr David Collins MEng, MBA, CA, GAICD (Non-Executive Director, Member of FARM Committee) Independent non-executive director and member of the Finance, Audit and Risk Management Subcommittees appointed 16 December 2011.
+Mr David Collins MEng, MBA, CA, GAICD (Non-Executive Director, Member of FARM Committee) Independent non-executive director and member of the Finance, Audit and Risk Management Sub-committees appointed 16 December 2011.
 Mr Collins is a partner in an accountancy and consultancy firm and has previously held senior executive positions in companies in Europe and the UK within the media industry.
 Mr Collins was Chief Executive Officer of the Australian Stem Cell Centre from September 2009 until November 2011.

 Dr Karin Tiedemann

 OAM, MBBS, FRACP

 (Non-Executive Director,

 Member of SE

 Committee)

+Resigned 14 August

+2017

-Independent non-executive director appointed 15 December 2014.
+Independent non-executive director appointed 15 December 2014 and resigned 14 August 2017.
 Dr Tiedemann practiced for more than 30 years as a paediatric haematologist and oncologist in the Children's Cancer Centre at The Royal Children's Hospital (RCH) in Melbourne prior to retirement from clinical practice in 2014.
 Dr Tiedemann established the haemopoietic stem cell transplant program at RCH in 1981, heading the program until 2011.
 She was pivotal in obtaining the support of the Bone Marrow Donor Institute in establishing an umbilical cord blood stem cell bank at the RCH thus expanding donor availability to many children previously unable to locate a donor and therefore unable to proceed to transplantation for recurrent leukaemia or other lethal marrow disorders.
 She was a founding member of the Australian and New Zealand Children's Haematology and Oncology Group, served on the executive and on subcommittees, contributing to advances in treatment that have resulted not only in high cure rates but also a lowering of the long term side effects of cancer treatment for infants, children and adolescents.
 Dr Tiedemann is the Medical Director of the BMDI Cord Blood Bank, a member of the BMDI CBB Management Committee and of Auscord, the national network of cord blood banks.
 She served on the Clinical Ethics Response Group at RCH and on the Ethics Committee of the Australian Bone Marrow Donor Registry.

-Associate Professor
+Professor Caroline

-Caroline Gargett
+Gargett

 PhD

-(Non-Executive Director.
+(Non-Executive Director,

 Member of SE

 Committee)

 Independent non-executive director appointed 15 December 2014.
-Associate Professor Gargett is currently Deputy Director (Women's Health) at the Ritchie Centre, Hudson Institute of Medical Research where she heads the Endometrial Stem Cell Biology Group.
+Professor Gargett is currently Deputy Director (Women's Health) at the Ritchie Centre, Hudson Institute of Medical Research where she heads the Endometrial Stem Cell Biology Group.
 She is also a National Health & Medical Research Council (NHMRC) Senior Research Fellow.
 She leads collaborative research with CSIRO Manufacturing, Flinders and Warwick Universities investigating the use of endometrial mesenchymal stem cells for regenerative medicine application in urogynaecology, and is actively working towards clinical translation.
-Associate Professor Gargett has served as President of the Australasian Society for Stem Cell Research (2013-2014) and co-led the successful bid to bring the International Society for Stem Cell Research 2018 conference to Melbourne.
-She serves on the Editorial Boards of Scientific Reports, Biology of Reproduction and Reproductive Sciences.
+Professor Gargett has served as President of the Australasian Society for Stem Cell Research (2013-2014) and colled the successful bid that brought the International Society for Stem Cell Research conference to Melbourne in 2018.
+She is a member of the Centre for Commercialisation in Regenerative Medicine Australia Scientific Advisory Board and serves on the Editorial Boards of Scientific Reports, Biology of Reproduction and Reproductive Sciences.